 Numerous problems plagued the Great Leap.
 One contributing factor was unchecked enthusiasm and idealism.
 These errors of going too far, too fast were originally made by the Party’s left as a whole, which included Mao.
 However, as time went on, lines changed as problems emerged, this particular error became associated more with the Maoist left.
 One of the most infamous examples of the failings of the Great Leap is the campaign to produce steel in backyard furnaces.
 This was part of a broader effort to localize and decentralize production across the board.
 It was part of an effort to move away from centralized, capital-intensive production.
 In many other areas, localization and decentralization of production was a great success.
 However, this particular model of steel production, part of Mao’s effort to surpass England, failed miserably.
 It ended up wasting lots of labor and capital.
 The backyard furnace campaign also produced major ecological damage as forests were cut down to provide fuel to produce useless steel.
 Also major environmental damage and wasted labor resulted from efforts to control China’s rivers.
 Labor and capital were thrown into Great Leap-era and other water projects that did not end well.
 For example, the Banqiao and Shimantan dams in Henan broke catastrophically in August of 1975.
 The exact deaths are not known, figures range from 86,000 to 230,000.
 By 1966, half of the 110 dams built in Henan had collapsed.
 In 1973, 554 dams collapsed.
 By 1980, 2,976 dams collapsed, including two larger ones.
 These failed projects inflicted a huge toll on not only human life, but also the environment.
 Erosion, siltation, and deforestation caused by such failures have been enormous.
 (2) However, the most well-known failure of the Great Leap was a crisis in the food supply.
 The famine became known as the “three bitter years” of 1960, 1961 and 1962 by many who experienced them.

 The scope of the famine is disputed.
 There are good reasons to look at official claims about the famine with great skepticism.
 Records from the period are incomplete and unreliable.
 (3) The Chinese Communist Party was known to rewrite history to suit its current political needs.
-By the fall of the Maoist regime, their opponents had good reason exaggerate the failures of the Great Leap.
+By the fall of the Maoist regime, their opponents had good reason to exaggerate the failures of the Great Leap.
 The Deng Xiaoping regime of the 1980s rejected the earlier Maoist policies as part of the effort to further restore capitalism in the late 1970s into the 1980s.
 At the time, a Beijing conference of Eastern European countries estimated the famine deaths as high as 70 million.
 (4) Others estimate it at 45 million.
 (5) On the other end, an earlier estimate in 1959 by Tan Zhenlin, a supporter of the Great Leap placed the number of suffers at five million with 70,000 having starved to death.
 Zhou Enlai estimated 120,000 deaths around the same time.
 (6) Surely these lower numbers are underestimates.
 One claim, made by the best Western scholar of Chinese agricultural policy, states that no figure under ten million seems credible.
 (7) When looking at these figures, it is also important to keep in mind China’s vast population.
 At the time of the Great Leap, China’s population is now thought to have been around 800 million.

 The failures of the Great Leap are often used to discredit socialism as a whole in the popular imagination.
 Whatever the failures of socialism, it is important to not be blinded by capitalist propaganda.
 It is important to maintain a sense of perspective.
 The problems that China faced as it modernized were not unlike problems faced by other, non-socialist societies.
 For example, India, with a capitalist economy and a population only second to China, similarly suffered for lack of adequate food.
 Even at the height of the food crisis in China during the Great Leap, China did better than India.
 (8) Even with its failures, socialism did better than similarly situated capitalist societies.
 Even with their failures, the Soviet Union and China in their socialist periods outpaced capitalist development.
-It is worth nothing that, besides the crisis of the Great Leap, the communists solved China’s food problem.
+It is worth noting that, besides the crisis of the Great Leap, the communists solved China’s food problem.
 Similarly, Soviet socialism solved its food issues on the whole despite a similar famine associated with collectivization there.
 Both pre-revolutionary China and the Czarist empire had a long history of regular famine that was overcome through socialist modernization.
-By contrast, India, a large capitalist country has ongoing food problems, has a population of many, many millions who continue to live on the razor’s edge or life and death.
+By contrast, India, a large capitalist country has ongoing food problems, has a population of many, many millions who continue to live on the razor’s edge of life and death.
 Even today, capitalist India has major problems providing food to its people.
-Often critics of the Great Leap and socialism do not see the forest, for the trees.
+Often critics of the Great Leap and socialism do not see the forest for the trees.

 It is important to understand these events in their wider historical context.
 Problems accompanied China’s effort to modernize.
-The same is true in Soviet Union.
+The same is true in the Soviet Union.
 Industrialization is a bloody process.
 In terms of modernization, socialism achieved in a few decades what capitalism achieved in hundreds of years.
 Socialism did not rely on genocide of an entire continent of indigenous peoples as the United States and Western Europe did.
 And socialist development did not depend on the exploitation and plunder of the whole colonial world nor the brutal slave system of the Americas.
 Even with its failures, socialism resulted in an explosion of technology and prosperity.
 The productive forces flourished while at the same time social relations revolutionized along egalitarian lines.
 Production boomed.
 Life expectancy doubled.
 Public education and literacy skyrocketed.
 Safety nets were created for society.
 The poor were empowered.
 Women were liberated from the shackles of traditionalism.
 Collectivization eroded traditional patriarchy through education, political activism, economic agency, by turning them into workers, militia members, leaders.
 Twentieth century socialism, even with its failures, created the greatest, most advanced, egalitarian, just societies in the modern era.
 With all things, we apply true science, Leading Light Communism.
 We uphold the good and reject the bad.
 It is important to learn from the past so the same mistakes will not be made.
 It is our duty to serve the people truth, not fiction.
 Only the Leading Light of truth shines the way forward.

 Opposition at the Beginning of the Great Leap